Integrated fisheries management plan summary: Pacific oyster (Crassostrea gigas) - Pacific Region, 2022/2023

 The current commercial fishery occurs within the south coast of British Columbia mainly along the mid portions of the east and west sides of Vancouver Island.
 Commercial harvest sites are divided into two licence areas.

-The commercial licence year will run from March 1, 2020 to February 28, 2021.
-The actual commercial fishery opening time is scheduled to run from March 1, 2020 to June 30, 2020; and also from September 15, 2020 to November 15, 2020.
-The West Coast Vancouver Island fishery will extend until December 15, 2020.
+The commercial licence year will run from March 1, 2022 to February 28, 2023.
+The actual commercial fishery opening time is scheduled to run from March 1, 2022 to June 30, 2022; and also from September 10, 2022 to December 31, 2022.
 Official openings may vary during that timeframe based on sanitary and biotoxin contamination conditions and quota harvest completion.
 Official opening and closing dates are announced by fishery notice and are available through the DFO website.

 The fishery operates under a Total Allowable Catch (TAC) and individual licence quotas.